zroyer/Photo-Dropper/README.md

-# Photo-Dropper
+# Photo-Droppere
-An app for uploading images and broadcasting them in realtime using Node.js and RethinkDB
+An app for uploading images and broadcasting them in realtime using RethinkDB, Express, socket.io, and Node.js